eam-hub/dynamic-website-on-aws/README.md

-# E-Commerce Website Hosting on AWS
+# Dynamic Website Hosting on AWS

 This project demonstrates the deployment and hosting of a e-commerce website on AWS, leveraging various services and components to ensure high availability, scalability, security, and fault tolerance.